Procurement Ops Technology

 • Maximizing the value of vendor partnerships

 And that’s just the tip of the iceberg.
-But to do any of this, procurement teams have to address a much more basic problem: they have to get employees to follow their processes.
+But to do any of this, procurement teams have to address a much more basic problem: They have to get employees to follow their processes.

 The procurement problem

-To put it plainly, internal process adoption in procurement is endemically low.
+Internal process adoption in procurement is endemically low.
 By some estimates, a full 50-80% of invoices stem from rogue spend.
 The result is a radical lack of transparency into the status of requests and critical metrics like rogue or maverick spend.

 This is a problem for many reasons—the fact that it inhibits procurement teams from creating net new business value being just the start.
 Low process adoption translates directly into inefficiency, increased risk, reduced transparency, and slower time-to-value.